GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 # Sign up and onboard to TechPass

-This article guides you to sign up for TechPass via TechPass portal and activate it.
-See the flow chart on [Onboard to TechPass](onboard-to-techpass) page to find if you can sign up for TechPass via the TechPass portal.
+This article guides you to sign up for TechPass via TechPass portal and onboard to it.
+Refer to the flow chart on [Onboard to TechPass](onboard-to-techpass) page to know if you can sign up for TechPass via the TechPass portal.

+?> **Note**<br>- If you are a public officer who is using an **SE-GSIB** device, please submit a [service request](https://go.gov.sg/techpass-sr) to create your TechPass account.<br>- Alternatively, users can also get invited to TechPass via [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg).
+For more information, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).

 ## Audience

-- Users who have a non-SE GSIB device and have a WOG account.
+Users who need TechPass account and have a non-SE GSIB device and a WOG account.

-?> If you are a public officer using **SE-GSIB** device, submit a [service request](https://go.gov.sg/techpass-sr) to create your  TechPass account.

 <!--
 Their organisational email address should be in the format of *\<your_name\>@\<acronym for your agency\>.gov.sg*.
 For example, *john_doe@tech.gov.sg*.-->

 ## Prerequisites

-You need the following to sign up and activate your TechPass account:
+You need the following to sign up for TechPass and complete the onboarding:

 - Non-SE GSIB device.
 - Standard mailbox for your organisational email address.
 TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
 If you use such an email account, upgrade it to a standard mailbox before signing up.
+- Your organisational email address.
+- Before you onboard, ensure you have received the TechPass onboarding email and is still valid.

+?> TechPass onboarding email is valid for 30 days.
+If you do not onboard to TechPass within this 30 days, we will terminate your TechPass account, and you need to sign up again.

 > **Tip**: Click the triangle to view the instructions to complete each step.